-If you want a natural-looking finish, your under-eye concealer shouldn’t match your skin colour.
-While you want your foundation shade to be spot-on, you need to strategise a bit more with concealer.
+For a brightening effect, your under-eye concealer shouldn’t match your skin colour.
+While you want your foundation shade to be spot-on, you can strategise a bit more with concealer.

-For under-eye concealer, go for a shade that's around two shades lighter than your skin.
-If you have to choose between two products, one that's one shade lighter and one that's three shades lighter, grab the concealer that's closer to your natural skin tone.
+Go for a shade that's around 1-2 shades lighter than your skin.
+If you have to choose between two products, for example one that's one shade lighter and one that's three shades lighter - grab the concealer that's closer to your natural skin tone.

 An easy way to find a good match is to test cover-up on the veins on your wrist.
 If the product hides your veins and looks natural, it'll look perfect under your eyes.